Resilient performance despite market headwinds

 - Common equity valuation multiples among utilities are at their lowest levels in a decade.
 We believe the convertible preferred securities of utility issuers will benefit as valuation multiples rise.

-- We believe that US President Biden will provide incentives to encourage renewable energy investments, resulting in even more visible earnings and cash flows over the next few years.
+- We believe that U.S. President Joe Biden will provide incentives to encourage renewable energy investments, resulting in even more visible earnings and cash flows over the next few years.

 The energy sector stands out amid a recovering global economy

-It is important to note that our preferred energy names do not have direct commodity price exposure, as they are midstream companies that transport oil or gas in their pipelines.
-We hold a favourable view, and this is based on two reasons:
+It’s important to note that our preferred energy names don’t have direct commodity price exposure, as they’re midstream companies that transport oil or gas in their pipelines.
+We hold a favorable view for the following reasons:

 - Many of these companies are diversified into different areas of the midstream space, such as natural gas pipelines, gasoline pipelines, and storage.

 - We believe natural gas has better long-term growth prospects than oil.
-Since it is difficult to build energy infrastructure in the US, this will result in higher average natural gas prices and, importantly, puts a greater value on existing energy infrastructure.
+Since it’s difficult to build energy infrastructure in the United States, this will result in higher average natural gas prices and places a greater value on existing energy infrastructure.

 Financial services should benefit from higher rates

-The financial service sector is expected to be another beneficiary of the improving economic environment, given the solid fundamentals of banking and insurance companies.
+The financial services sector is expected to be another beneficiary of the improving economic environment, given the solid fundamentals of banking and insurance companies.

-Higher interest rates are generally favourable for these names.
-And as yields moved higher over the past year, the earnings of financial services companies have improved markedly.
-We also see value in the sector because the market is not recognising balance-sheet strength, and yields are expected to remain stable.
+Higher interest rates are generally favorable for these firms.
+As yields moved higher over the past year, the earnings of financial service companies have improved markedly.
+We also see value in the sector because the market isn’t recognizing the sector’s balance sheet strength, and yields are expected to remain stable.

 Default rates should remain low

 The economic environment should continue to improve as the world becomes fully vaccinated.
-This will result in further credit spread tightening, which provides positive support for preferred prices.
-Most investors do not realise that preferreds are less interest-rate sensitive due to their callable features and fixed-to-floating rate structures.
+This should lead to further credit spread tightening, which will provide positive support for preferred prices.
+Most investors don’t realize that preferreds are less interest-rate sensitive due to their callable features and fixed to floating-rate structures.
 In a transitioning market, as the Fed begins to taper its asset purchases, we believe that active management and credit selection with a consideration of ESG factors will be vital to the outperformance of preferred securities.

 A widespread health crisis such as a global pandemic could cause substantial market volatility, exchange trading suspensions and closures, and affect portfolio performance.
 For example, the novel coronavirus disease (COVID-19) has resulted in significant disruptions to global business activity.
 The impact of a health crisis and other epidemics and pandemics that may arise in the future, could affect the global economy in ways that cannot necessarily be foreseen at the present time.
 A health crisis may exacerbate other preexisting political, social, and economic risks.
 Any such impact could adversely affect the portfolio’s performance, resulting in losses to your investment